xxuejie/xxuejie.github.com/_posts/2012-01-09-webruby-1-2-3-tutorial.markdown

 comments: true
 categories: webruby mruby JavaScript
 ---

+**Update**: I've changed the API a little bit.
+Please check this [post](/2013/01/15/o2-mode/) for the latest API.
+I decided to keep this post unchanged so you can see both versions.
+Feel free to leave a comment if you belive the old one is better:)

 Lately some people have been asking me to write a tutorial on how to use Webruby.
 Sorry, guys.
 I was having a lot of fun writing this stuff but I forgot to bring these fun to you.
 Now the tutorial on Webruby is finally here:)

 The final result of this tutorial looks like this: